Virginia Vallejo: Case of Luis Carlos Galán

 In July 2009, Vallejo testified in the reopened case of the assassination of presidential candidate Luis Carlos Galán which occurred on 18 August 1989, and signaled Alberto Santofimio as the main instigator of the candidate's assassination.

-She described how, in 1984 and 1985 and in her presence, Alberto Santofimio had repeatedly asked Pablo Escobar to "...eliminate Senator Galan before he could become the president and extradite him".
+She described how, in 1984 and 1985 and in her presence, Alberto Santofimio had repeatedly asked Pablo Escobar to "...eliminate Senator Galan before he could become the next president and extradite him".

 Verdicts

 Twenty-five years after the Palace of Justice massacre, on 9 June 2010 judge Maria Stella Jara sentenced Colonel Alfonso Plazas of the army to 30 years in prison for forced disappearance of the detained.
 President Uribe attacked the verdict on television and offered his protection to the military.
-The next week, with a European human rights organization, Judge Jara had to flee Colombia and went into exile.
+The following week, with the help of a European human rights organization, Judge Jara fled Colombia and went into exile.

-After 18 years of delays and appeals, in 2007 Alberto Santofimio received a sentence of 24 years in prison for conspiracy with Pablo Escobar in the assassination of Luis Carlos Galán.
+After 18 years of delays and appeals, in 2007 Alberto Santofimio was sentenced to 24 years in prison for conspiracy with Pablo Escobar in the assassination of Luis Carlos Galán.

-Portrayals

-The romantic relationship between Virginia Vallejo and Pablo Escobar has inspired soap operas, serials, and movies, aired coast to coast in the United States and seen in many countries.
-All of them were fictional, and produced by two Colombian television channels owned by billionaires that Vallejo had mentioned in the memoir Loving Pablo, Hating Escobar; or co-produced with a cousin of President Juan Manuel Santos that Vallejo had accused of corruption in her book, columns and interviews.
-To sensationalize the character Escobar, the scriptwriters fictionalized many historical events, ignored presidential corruption, and made derogatory assumptions.

-Television

-The first was in El Capo (2009) of Canal RCN of Colombia, owned by the family of Carlos Ardila Lülle.
-It was coproduced by Fox Telecolombia, and aired in the United States by UniMas, in 2010.
-The Colombian actress Marcela Mar plays the role of a middle-class reporter in love with a narco.

-The second was in Escobar, The Drug Lord (2012) of Caracol Televisión, owned by the family of Julio Mario Santo Domingo.
-The Colombian actress Angie Cepeda plays the role Regina Parejo, a naïve and elementary television presenter.

-The third was in the serial Narcos (2015) of Netflix and Gaumont, co-produced with Dynamo of Colombia, directed by a cousin of President Juan Manuel Santos-Calderón that met the scriptwriters in the presidential palace.
-The Mexican actress Stephanie Sigman plays the role Valeria Velez, an unscrupulous journalist and key supporter of Escobar's political ambitions that instigates crimes and is finally killed by The Pepes.

-Cinema

-The fourth portrayal was in the movie Loving Pablo of Fernando León de Aranoa, where the Spanish actress Penélope Cruz played the role of Vallejo, while Javier Bardem played Escobar.
-It was produced by Millennium of Nevada, and sponsored by the Colombian Government.